couchbaselabs/docs-ng/content/query-language/language-reference.markdown

     If a comparison term is missing from the clause, returns `MISSING`.
 If either operand in a comparison results in `NULL` returns `NULL`.
 If comparison operators return results of different types, returns `FALSE`.

     By default any string comparisons use raw collation, otherwise known as binary collation.
-This collation is case sensitive.
+This collation is *case sensitive*.
 If you want to perform case-insensitive comparisons, you can first transform a string with `UPPER()` or `LOWER()` functions.

     The `LIKE` operator enables you to do wildcard matching in strings.
 You provide a pattern to the right of the operators which can optionally contain wildcard characters of `%` or `_`.
 The percentage sign, `%`, indicates any string of zero or more characters.
 The underscore, `_` matches any single character.

-    *Comparing `NULL` and `MISSING` values*
+    **Comparing NULL and MISSING values**

 ###Examples